mosip/id-authentication/pre-registration/README.md

 Pre-Registration module enables Individuals to book for an appointment in a Registration Centre, by providing basic demographic details.
 Pre-Registration details are consumed by Registration module while registering an Individual.

+Pre-Registration has a UI component and a set of REST Services that back the UI.
+The UI component can be found at https://github.com/mosip/mosip-ref-impl/tree/master/pre-registration-ui.

+Pre-Registration API specs are at https://github.com/mosip/mosip-docs/wiki/Pre-Registration-Services

 **Configuration**
 Configurations used for ID Repo are available in [mosip-config](https://github.com/mosip/mosip-config)